Family Nurse Practitioner Email List: Verified FNP Contacts for Pharma and HCP Marketing

 • SparkDBI’s healthcare database includes 139,130 verified Family NP contacts — 15% of a total NP database of 926,426 practitioners across all 50 US states, segmented by specialty, scope of practice, DEA eligibility, and facility type.

 • Family NPs are primary care prescribers for diabetes, hypertension, hyperlipidemia, depression, vaccines, and contraception.
-In 34 states plus DC, they prescribe independently without physician oversight — the same commercial opportunity as a family medicine physician.
+In 34 states plus DC, they prescribe independently — the same commercial opportunity as a family medicine physician.

 • A generic NP list wastes campaign budget on practitioners who cannot prescribe in your therapeutic category.
 Specialty filtering to the 139,130 Family NPs aligns your outreach with the practitioners who actually write the relevant scripts.

 • A high-quality FNP list includes NPI numbers, active inbox validation, scope of practice by state, and DEA registration status.
-Without these fields, campaigns for controlled substances or state-specific prescribing programs cannot be correctly targeted.
+Without these fields, controlled substance campaigns and state-specific prescribing programs cannot be correctly targeted.

 • HIPAA does not prohibit FNP outreach.
 CAN-SPAM applies and requires structural compliance.
-The compliance risk in FNP marketing comes from your data source — not your campaign content.
+The compliance risk comes from your data source, not your campaign content.

 • FNP contact data decays at 25-30% annually.
 Monthly refresh is the correct standard.
 Any FNP list older than 90 days without re-verification carries meaningful accuracy risk before the first send.